 S.1.
 The use of mobile devices for differentiated learning should comply with the policies, legalities, guidelines, protocols and structures that are aimed at protecting the health and well-being of both the learner and the educator.

 S.2.
-Students (and teachers) should be media literate and the school should consider to give lessons on it.
+Students (and teachers) should be media literate and should receive training in this area if required.

 S.3.
-Consider to ask permissions from parents for internet access and online user profiles, especially in primary education.
+Permissions from parents for internet access and online user profiles, especially in primary education.